stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 <!-- more -->

 Little did I know how much preparation still awaited me.
 I easily invested more than one order of magnitude more effort here than in any other talk I ever prepared.
-As the TED format asks for a different style than I usually do (short, dense, less slides, speaker-centered), I had to change my whole approach to creating and then practicing a talk.
+As the TED format asks for a different style than I usually do (shorter, story-focussed, less slides, speaker-centered), I had to change my whole approach to creating and then practicing a talk.
 I felt like a boxer who had prepared intensely for months for this one fight: I created 12 iterations of slides; wrote a script for the talk for the first time in my life; rehearsed and updated it every free minute for the last two weeks; gave premature versions of the talk to my colleagues at least once a day.
 Thanks to this preparation, we now have a full script of the talk available.
 I want to share it with you below (video will come soon).

 ![TEDx preparation](http://stdm.github.io/images/TEDx/tedx-prep.jpg)